 If this is your graduation quarter, you may take less than 12 credits by submitting a Reduced Course Load form to an academic advisor.
 An advisor will ensure that you are eligible to graduate before approving the Reduced Course Load.
 Email email@example.com.
 If you have questions about OPT, contact F-1 immigration specialist Harumi Kendall at firstname.lastname@example.org.

-I am not currently in the U.S. but plan to attend Shoreline Community College in spring quarter.
+I am not currently in the U.S. but plan to attend Shoreline Community College in Summer and/or Fall Quarters.
 What should I do if I am not able to come to the U.S. due to COVID-19 travel restrictions?

-- I am a new Shoreline student: Contact international admissions about taking online classes from your home country in spring quarter, OR request a deferral (postponement) to summer quarter.
+I am a new Shoreline student: Contact international admissions about taking online classes from your home country, OR request a deferral (postponement).

-I hear that the IE department is going online like most other campus services.
+I hear that the IE department is operating online like most other campus services.
 Is that true?

 Yes, it is.
 Washington State Governor Jay Inslee announced that, to slow the spread of COVID-19, all schools, colleges, and universities in Washington State must close and/or strictly limit their in-person activities.
 This is being done for the safety and well-being of all students, faculty, and staff, as well as the general population.